jaar23/octoque/README.md

-    running out of available thread when adding new topic. after evaluation, current resolution is to limit the number of available topic running in the process. there is always a limitation for a low end hardware.
+    running out of available thread when adding new topic. after evaluation, current resolution is to limit the number of available topic running in the process. there is always a limitation for a low end hardware. in this case, pubsub will be limited by the number of available thread.